syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Adjust the Height
-### FullExpandedRatio
+### Full Expanded Height

 The `FullExpandedRatio` property adjusts the height of the `BottomSheet` when it is in the `FullExpanded` state.
 The default value is `1`.
 You can set a value between 0.1 and 1 to adjust the height.
-This property works only when the sheet's `State` is `FullExpanded`.

 {% tabs %}
 {% highlight xaml %}